Randy Arozarena Preview, Player Props: Rays vs. Guardians

-On Saturday, Randy Arozarena (.667 slugging percentage in past 10 games, including three home runs) and the Tampa Bay Rays face the Cleveland Guardians, whose starting pitcher will be Logan Allen.
-First pitch is at 6:10 PM ET.
+The Tampa Bay Rays, including Randy Arozarena (.478 on-base percentage in past 10 games, 104 points above season-long percentage), take on starting pitcher Xzavion Curry and the Cleveland Guardians at Progressive Field, Sunday at 4:10 PM ET.

-In his last game he had a one-hit performance (1-for-3) against the Guardians.
+In his last game he had a one-hit showing (1-for-5) against the Guardians.

 Randy Arozarena Game Info & Props vs. the Guardians